 Putting some cost management alerts in place on your subscription should be one of the first ports of call when setting up a new Azure subscription.

 In these sections, you can create and view budgets and set up anomaly alerts.
-As best practice, you should set your budget here to get an email alert when the threshold you specify is reached.
+As a best practice, you should set your budget here to get an email alert when the threshold you specify is reached.

 Azure Cost Management also provides a cost forecasting capability based on historical data.
 It uses machine learning algorithms to project future costs, allowing you to estimate and plan your budget accordingly.
 This can be valuable for predicting and managing future expenses, and you can be alerted on predicted spend rather than actual.